They tell me on 23 September 2012 I had a stroke.

 I spent 3 weeks in ICU (when they removed the drain from the brain, I contracted a meningitis infection), 3 months at Rehab Plus (where I suffered a heart attack) and 8 months at ABI Cavit.

 My wife was determined I would improve.
 A friend had recommended Conductive Education so she visited the Foundation to view the services.
-She was told a referral was necessary from the Stroke Foundation so the arrangements were made; I attended a session, was assessed and never looked back.
+I attended a session, was assessed and never looked back.
+Its been 9 years now!
 I attend twice weekly, recognise the benefits of the program, am strengthened by the exercises and can easily process the instructions.
 I also enjoy the comradery of the clients and the Conductors are great.

 “It’s a phenomenal program.
 The girls really make me work and I can see the results.”